 TruthWins

-TruthWins almost 6 years ago
+TruthWins over 6 years ago

 Excellent article.. covers a lot of things.. but i am confused with my scenario..
 I want to develop AR app on PC and/or mobile that should be able to detect our company's electronic devices and give onscreen instructions on how to use them AND provide voice assistance support?
 Which is the best free AR sdk for PC and android?